-The fund has an investment approach designed to provide some income while preserving capital, by investing in bonds with shorter maturities.
-It seeks to generate slightly higher yields than those typically offered by money market funds (an investment in this fund entails additional investment risks that are not present with money market funds), with less volatility than is typical for intermediate and longer term bond funds.
-Its investment focus is on U.S. Treasury and U.S. government agency bonds.
-Other significant holdings include investment-grade debt with an emphasis on high-quality (AAA/Aaa and AA/Aa) corporate bonds, as well as mortgage-related and asset-backed securities.
+The fund has an investment approach designed to pursue income while preserving capital.
+By investing in bonds with both shorter and intermediate maturities, it seeks a middle course between shorter term bond funds that focus on stability of principal and longer term bond funds that tend to pursue higher yields.
+The fund's investment focus is on U.S. Treasury and U.S. government agency bonds.
+Other significant holdings include investment-grade debt (BBB/Baa and above) with an emphasis on high-quality (AAA/Aaa and AA/Aa) corporate bonds, as well as mortgage-related and asset-backed securities.

 Figures shown are past results and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
 Prices and returns will vary, so investors may lose money.
 Investing for short periods makes losses more likely.
-For current information and month-end results, visit capital group.com.
+For current information and month-end results, visit capitalgroup.com.